jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 ### Reduced office costs

 Having a distributed workforce can reduce office costs drastically.
-In a fully distributed company, it reduces the costs to zero[^3].
+In a fully distributed company, it could reduce the cost to zero.
+Realistically, I'd expect the company I work for to provide computer hardware so there are still some costs[^3].
+Unless the company pays for Internet and phone, the recurring costs are minimal.

 ## Downsides